vin0x/ig-stories-telegram-db/README.md

 # Instagram Stories Downloader Bot

+## About

 This project is a Telegram bot that downloads Instagram stories and stores them in a SQLite database.
 It allows users to download stories from Instagram profiles, view downloaded stories, and export the data as a CSV file.

-_**PS:** This bot was used during the **Paris 2024 Olympic Games** to connect fans with athletes Instagram profiles and build a database of their memorable moments, this sample version of the project uses a smaller dataset to demonstrate key features with reduced complexity.
+Used during the **Paris 2024 Olympic Games** to connect fans with athletes Instagram profiles and build a database of their memorable moments, this sample version of the project uses a smaller dataset to demonstrate key features with reduced complexity.
 Feel free to adapt this bot to suit your specific use case and research needs._

 ## Features